prupireddy/ComoEEG-NN-PYTHON/README.txt

 If you work through all of the code in CNN_V3 MATLAB.
 You should be able to accomplish this.
 Output - None.
 The accuracy is outputted within the program.
 You can also output the summary of the network if you desire - the code of which is stored at the bottom of the page.

+*The actual implemention should be pretty easy.
+Just change the patient number as you move to a different patient.